plone/volto/docs/source/configuration/validation.md

 }
 ```

-and the `urlValidator` method validator will be applied for the content type field `customField`.

 ### Advanced scenarios

-In case you need more granularity and you don't have access to modify the existing implementation of the JSON schema definitions for existing content types, blocks or forms (might be in third party add-ons), you can use the following advanced validator registrations, using `field`, `widget`, `behaviorName` or `blockType` validator registrations.
+In case you need more granularity, and you don't have access to modify the existing implementation of the JSON schema definitions for existing content types, blocks, or forms, you can use the following advanced validator registrations, using `field`, `widget`, `behaviorName`, or `blockType` validator registrations.

-#### Per field `type` validators
+#### Field `type` validators

-These validators are applied depending on the specified `type` of the field in the JSON schema from content types, forms or blocks.
+Field `type` validators are applied depending on the specified `type` of the field in the JSON schema from content types, forms, or blocks.

+You should specify the `type` in the JSON schema of the block.
+In a content type, it is included in the default serialization of the field.

+If a field does not specify `type`, it assumes a `string` type as validator.

-The next example is for the use case of JSON schema defined in a block:
+The next example shows how to define the JSON schema in a block.

 ```ts
 let blockSchema = {